-I really look forward to my “before bedtime” meditation sessions that are now 45 to 60 minutes.
+I really look forward to my “before bedtime” meditation sessions, which are now 45 to 60 minutes.
 Some people like to meditate when they first wake up in the morning, but I prefer meditating just before I go to sleep.
-It is my opinion meditating in a recliner is ideal, but if sitting in a chair, or lying on a bed without a pillow is preferred, those methods can achieve positive results also.
-I recommend using earphones when meditating which helps keep sound more balanced.
+It is my opinion meditating in a recliner is ideal, but if sitting in a chair or lying on a bed without a pillow is preferred, those methods can achieve positive results also.
+I recommend using earphones when meditating, which helps keep sound more balanced.
+Slow Breathing

-Prior to beginning a meditation, I slow my breathing to a steady rhythmic breath, in through the nose and out through the mouth.
-I usually do this about 8 to 10 times.
+Prior to beginning meditation, I slow my breathing to a steady rhythmic breath, in through the nose and out through the mouth.
+I usually do this about 5 to 8 times.
 Breathing slower begins the process of moving from beta brainwaves to theta waves, the ideal state for meditation.

 - Beta waves- awake state (conscious and alert state)